mt2017-tartu-shared-task/nmt-system-B/README.md

   2. Baseline: "__All Community languages are equally important in the European Parliament : all Parliament's documents will be published in all the official languages of the European Union ( EU ) and each member of the European Parliament .__"

-- The baseline model left the part about "__has the right to speak...__" out.
+- The baseline model didn't translate the part about "__has the right to speak...__" out.

+- Some translations of the baseline model were not fluent.
+Example:
+  1. Human: The biggest forest owners ( state , local governments and some private forestry companies , owning thousands of hectares of forest areas ) can ensure a continuous process of production throughout the long forest management cycle .
+  2. Baseline: The largest forest owners ( the country , local authorities and some of the private sector companies to whom thousands of hectares of forest land ) can be guaranteed throughout the long term management cycle .

 More details: [report2](https://github.com/mt2017-tartu-shared-task/nmt-system-B/blob/master/reports/milestone2.pdf)